 Market information means non-public information related to the electric energy and power business including, but not limited to, information regarding sales, cost of production, generator outages, generator heat rates, unconsummated transactions, or historical generator volumes.
-Market information includes information from either affiliates or non-affiliates.805
+Market information includes information from either affiliates or non-affiliates.111

-The Affiliate Restrictions provide that a franchised public utility with captive customers may not share market information with a market-regulated power sales affiliate if the sharing "could be used to the detriment of captive customers," unless the market information is simultaneously disclosed to the public.806 The "could be used language" was added by Order No. 697, and FERC there provided a non-exhaustive list of disclosures likely to cause harm to captive customers:
+The Affiliate Restrictions provide that a franchised public utility with captive customers may not share market information with a market-regulated power sales affiliate if the sharing "could be used to the detriment of captive customers," unless the market information is simultaneously disclosed to the public.
+112 The "could be used language" was added by Order

-• Information concerning sales and purchases that will not be made by the franchised public utility, such as in circumstances where parties have discussed a potential contract but no agreement has been reached.807 sales affiliates would not build or buy wholesale generation projects in the three states where their affiliated franchised public utility has captive customers.
-Next, the franchised public utility will have a right of first refusal on any wholesale generation project in PJM Interconnection, L.L.C. under consideration by the Dominion Companies.
-Additionally, to ensure compliance, the Dominion Companies promised to keep documented internal policies outlining the right-of-first-refusal processes for both generation project development and wholesale sales opportunities.
+110 Over a period of several years, FERC addressed requests by the Dominion Companies to clarify the scope of the restriction on shared resource planning.
+First, the Dominion Companies in 2011 sought FERC approval to share all employees involved in what the companies identified as resource planning processes, but FERC rejected that request in early 2013 as too broad in scope.
+Va.
+Elec. & Power Co., 142 FERC ¶ 61,103 (2013).
+In July 2013, the Dominion Companies filed a more narrow resource planning waiver request, with the following representations: First, the waiver would be restricted to nine employees not "responsible on a day-to-day basis for marketing functions" but who would prepare various initial analyses to be handed off to senior decisions makers.
+Further, the marketregulated power sales affiliates would not build or buy wholesale generation projects in the three states where their affiliated franchised public utility has captive customers.
+Next, the franchised public utility will have a right of first refusal on any wholesale generation project in PJM Interconnection, L.L.C. under consideration by the Dominion Companies, Additionally, to ensure compliance, the Dominion Companies promised to keep documented internal policies outlining the right-of-first-refusal processes for both generation project development and wholesale sales opportunities.
 In addition, ratepayer-focused evaluations for generation projects and sales opportunities will be documented and maintained for audit purposes, and the Dominion Companies will annually conduct a self-audit of compliance with these commitments, as well as adopt training and additional compliance controls as appropriate to ensure compliance.
-Power sales from existing franchised and market-regulated generation, as well as power sales that are not specific to any generator, will continue to be carried out by independent, functionally-separated regulated and unregulated trading groups.
+Power sales from existing franchised and market-regulated generation, as well as power sales that are not specific to any generator, will continue to be carried out by independent, functionallyseparated regulated and unregulated trading groups.
 Finally, no market-regulated power sales affiliate will enter into any agreement under which it acquires control over a new or existing wholesale generating unit in the three states with captive customers.
 On the basis of these collective representations, the Commission granted the waiver.
 Va.
 Elec. & Power Co., 147 FERC ¶ 61,011 (2014).

-805 18 C.F.R. § 35.36(a)(8) (emphasis added).
+111 18 C.F.R. § 35.36(a)(8) (emphasis added).